 There is no need to import demo content with the theme.
 It works with all the core WordPress functions, from the customization panel, to widgets, menus and featured post images.
 This really helps inspire confidence and means more time can be devoted to creating content.

 As mentioned above, the theme works on a simple grid layout making it very intuitive for first time site visitors.
-The font work is clean and airy, and makes for a high quality reading experience.
+The font work is crisp and airy, and makes for a high quality reading experience.

 At the same time, the theme can be paired down to a minimum and would work fine for a personal blog.
 All in all, a big thumbs up for Mercia.